kalviumcommunity/S69_Dance_Challenge_Matchmaker/readme.md

 6. Video and media integration (Video uploads, Voting system)
 7. Analytics and insights (User stats, Trend analytics)
 8. Gamification (Badges and rewards, XP and levels)
-9. Admin Dashboard (Moderation tools, Trend mangement)
+9. Admin Dashboard (Moderation tools, Trend management)
 10. Cross platform access (web interface for users to access the platform or integrate APIs with a mobile app)